 The clinical trial was sponsored by the NIAID, which is the National Institute of Allergy and Infectious Diseases.
 In 2014, the researchers of this clinic trial published their results.
 Currently, their results for five years is online in a medical journal, called Neurology.
 The symptoms of multiple sclerosis vary.
 These symptoms can include difficulty is speech, fatigue, weakness and pain.
 The form of multiple sclerosis that is most common is called, relapsing-remitting.
 Relapsing-remitting multiple sclerosis is characterized as periods of mild to no symptoms with periods of relapses or flare-ups.
-This form can worsen over time.

-The clinical trial consisted of 24 participants that range in age from 26 to 52.
-These volunteers had relapsing-remitting multiple sclerosis.
 The treatment that was given to these individuals aimed to suppress the disease, while preventing ongoing disability.
 The treatment removed cells that caused the disease and reset the immune system.
 The treatment consisted of doctors collecting stem cells from the participant and giving them a high dosage of chemotherapy, which is used to deplete the immune system.
 Then they insert the participant’s stem cells, which is used to rebuild their immune system.

 Dr. Shiva Gopal Vasishta is a New Jersey neurologist that is affiliated with Kennedy University Hospital.
 Dr. Shiva Gopal Vasishta has 40 years of experience in neurology.
 In 1979, the neurologist completed his studies at Government Medical College.
 Dr. Shiva Gopal Vasishta was resident at Boston City Hospital.